 Each Floating Rate Covered Bond bears interest at the rate per annum (expressed as a percentage) equal to the Rate of Interest (determined in accordance with Condition 4.2(b) (Rate of Interest)), from (and including) the Interest Commencement Date.
 Interest will accrue in respect of each Interest Period and will be payable in arrear on the Interest Payment Date(s).
 The amount of interest payable shall be calculated in accordance with Condition 4.2(d) (Determination of Rate of Interest and calculation of Interest Amounts).
-In the case of Fixed/Floating Rate Covered Bonds the applicable Final Terms shall specify during which Interest Periods Interest Periods Interest shall be applied in accordance with the provisions of Fixed Rate Covered Bonds.
+In the case of Fixed/Floating Rate Covered Bonds the applied in accordance with the provisions of Fixed Rate Covered Bonds and during which Interest Periods Interest shall be applied in accordance with the provisions on Floating Rate Covered Bonds.
 The Final Terms shall not provide an option for the Issuer to convert Fixed Rate Covered Bonds into Floating Rate Covered Bonds or vice versa.